StanJulia/Stan.jl/README.md

 ## Purpose

-A collection of example Stan Language programs demonstrating the use Stan's cmdstan executable (as an external program) from Julia.
+A collection of example Stan Language programs demonstrating all methods available in Stan's cmdstan executable (as an external program) from Julia.

+For most applications one of the method packages is a better choice for day to day use and for executing a Stan Language program use the most important method (sample) in StanSample.jl.

 ## Background info